osjayaprakash/osjayaprakash0.github.io/_posts/2024-03-24-superaligment-openai.md

 * How will this be superalignment be solved?
   * No concrete idea or directions.
   * OpenAI have 10M USD grant for researchers and non-profits who work on this problem.
+  * It is hard to predict because the super-intelligence doesn't exist.
 * Possible directions:
   * Weak-to-strong generalization
     * Can we use weak models to supervise and evaluate the strong models?